Tennessee Volunteers baseball

 The Tennessee Volunteers baseball team represents the University of Tennessee in NCAA Division I college baseball.
-Along with most other Tennessee athletic teams, the baseball team participates in the Eastern division of the Southeastern Conference.
+Along with most other Tennessee athletic teams, the baseball team participates in the Southeastern Conference.
 The Volunteers play all on-campus home games at Lindsey Nelson Stadium.
+The Volunteers are currently coached by Josh Elander, who was an assistant under former head coach and three-time National Coach of the Year and one-time Southeastern Conference Baseball Coach of the Year, Tony Vitello.
+During Vitello's tenure, Tennessee has quickly become one of the premier programs in all of college baseball.
+From 2021 to 2024, Tennessee amassed the most overall wins, the most NCAA tournament wins, the most home runs, as well as the highest winning percentage in the country.
+The Vols won their first College World Series in 2024, becoming just the second team to win the title as the #1 overall seed and the first to do it since 1999.
+They also became the SEC's first team with 60 wins and the fourth to win the regular season title, the SEC tournament title, and the national championship in the same season.

 Stadium

-Lindsey Nelson Stadium was constructed between 1992 and 1993 seasons at the site of the old facility called Lower Hudson Field.
-The program had played in past in various locations including Lower Hudson Field and Shields–Watkins Field.
+Lindsey Nelson Stadium was constructed between the 1992 and 1993 seasons, on the site of the stadium, which was called Lower Hudson Field.
+In the past, the program had played at various locations including Lower Hudson Field and Shields–Watkins Field.

-Lindsey Nelson was a Hall of Fame Broadcaster, Tennessee native and university alumnus best known for his work with the University of Tennessee, University of Notre Dame, New York Mets, San Francisco Giants, National Football League and the annual Cotton Bowl Classic.
+Lindsey Nelson was a Hall of Fame broadcaster, Tennessee native and, university alumnus best known for his work with the University of Tennessee, University of Notre Dame, New York Mets, San Francisco Giants, the National Football League and the annual Cotton Bowl Classic.

 The playing field was named for Maryville, Tennessee native Robert M. Lindsay in 2007 after a $2 million athletic department contribution by Mr. Lindsay.
 Mr. Lindsay's father Rus Lindsay played baseball at the University of Tennessee from 1913 to 1916.

+Lindsey Nelson Stadium is currently in the midst of a $98 million, multi-year renovation project with the most recent additions bringing the current official capacity to 5,548.
+Once the renovations are complete, a new mezzanine section of premium seating and other additions will bring the capacity up to approximately 7,750 people.

-The record attendance at Lindsey Nelson stadium is 5,086 for an NCAA Regional championship game against Oklahoma State University on May 28, 1995.
+The record attendance at Lindsey Nelson stadium is 6,396, during an NCAA regional championship game against Northern Kentucky on May 31, 2024.